-- Avoid offering, giving, asking for or receiving any form of bribe or kickback to expedite government action or otherwise violate anti-corruption regulations like FCPA. - Make sure that all transactions are transparent to reduce the risk of a bribe or kickback. - Make sure gifts, hospitality and travel are reasonable and are for legitimate business purposes. - Avoid hiring decisions that benefit government employees or their family members. - Avoid making political contributions when acting as a Company Representative. - Avoid charitable contributions that personally benefit a government official or are made as part of an exchange of favors with the official.
+- Avoid offering, giving, asking for or receiving any form of bribe or kickback to expedite government action or otherwise violate anti-corruption regulations like FCPA. - Make sure that all transactions are transparent to reduce the risk of a bribe or kickback. - Make sure gifts, hospitality and travel are reasonable and are for legitimate business purposes.
+Refer to the Company's Gifts and Entertainment Policy for more guidance. - Avoid hiring decisions that benefit government employees or their family members. - Avoid making political contributions when acting as a Company Representative. - Avoid charitable contributions that personally benefit a government official or are made as part of an exchange of favors with the official.